Carla-de-Beer/naive-bayes-text-classifier/README.md

 Train on any of the given training sets, and then test by either using one of the provided validation texts, or input your own text into the text field provided.

-Built with P5js and RequireJS.
+Built with P5.js and RequireJS.
+Linting is provided by ESLint.
+To run the linter, install npm `npm install`, followed by `npm install eslint --save-dev`.
+To run the lint tests, type in the command `./node_modules/.bin/eslint scripts/bayes.js`, for example.

+## Instructions

-To view this project, navigate to: https://carla-de-beer.github.io/Naive-Bayesian-Text-Classifier/
+* To view this project, navigate to: https://carla-de-beer.github.io/Naive-Bayesian-Text-Classifier/

 <p align="center">
   <img src="images/screenShot.png"/>